tsunghotang/countdown-word-game/README.md

 - [Figma](https://www.figma.com) — Prototyping

 ## Todo
+ - load all results from the api and implement a button that shows more reuslts when clicked.
 ### Bugs
   - ~~Submitting a word with a period at the end causes the API to return 404 and causes the partials to return undefined.~~